Table of contents

-FaHCSIA may use information about an applicant that is, or becomes known to FaHCSIA in the course of FaHCSIA's business, as well as any publicly available information.
+DSS may use information about an applicant that is, or becomes known to DSS in the course of DSS's business, as well as any publicly available information.

 Table 1: Six-point rating scale for selection criteria Rating Score Excellent quality -excellent claims against the criterion, exceeds expectations, supporting information confirms consistent superior performance 5 Very good quality -very good claims against the criterion, meets all expectations to a high standard with complete and comprehensive supporting information 4 Good quality -good claims against the criterion, meets all expectations with convincing supporting information 3 Satisfactory quality -adequate claims against the criterion, mostly meets expectations, but may be lacking detail and/or supporting information 2 Marginal or poor quality -poor claims against the criterion, does not meet expectations, has deficient supporting information 1 Does not meet criterion at all 0

 [ top ]